 Many viewers won’t even get the chance to see any included images, as not all email providers — Gmail and Hotmail included — display images by default.

 Any images you do use should appear in the top two inches of your email.
 Think template headers, which can be formatted to your liking and won’t interfere with readability if it doesn’t display properly.

-Deciding what kind of content to include in your newsletters is one of the most common roadblocks when it comes to developing an email marketing strategy.
+Deciding what kind of content to include in your newsletters is one of the most common roadblocks when it comes to developing an email engagement strategy.

 But really, it’s easier than you think.

 Newsletter content typically falls into one of a few categories:

 - Blog posts: This is great for driving traffic back to your site.
 Only excerpts should be used in email — just enough to intrigue your readers — with a clear link back to your website to view the full post.

 - New Products or Services: Emails are perfect for announcing any new additions to your business.
 And if you make announcements via email first, your subscribers will feel in the know and up to date.
 Pro tip: offering exclusive deals or discounts to subscribers is a great way to retain them.

 - Industry News or Resources: A roundup of the latest news in your industry is another way to keep your customers informed and do the work for them.
 This can be an original roundup or a list of articles or resources that you find particularly relevant to your target audience.

 - User Generated: This is a fun way to keep your subscribers involved, and it can be done in different ways.
 If you have a sizeable social media following, run a poll and send the results out in an email.
 Or, use consumer pictures, comments or questions as a basis for your newsletter content.